rio/enabling-experimentation-talk/README.md

     kubectl get pods,svc,ingress -A
     ```

     It should show you something similar to this.
+Notice that the workloads deployed is very minimal.
+    Just the coredns pod, our podinfo deployment and the code-server pod in which you're running these commands.

     ```bash
     NAMESPACE     NAME                               READY   STATUS    RESTARTS   AGE